 Zinc provides sacrificial protection to a substrate such as iron or steel when the coating is incomplete or is damaged during assembly or service.
 This protection is vital in some circumstances.
 Under moist conditions, however, unless the gap is plugged with corrosion product, exposing the basis metal will locally accelerate dissolution of the zinc.
 An increasing area of basis metal will be exposed.
 Inevitably, at some point in time, the protective action of the zinc will cease to extend as far as the middle of this bare area, and the substrate itself will be subject to corrosion.
 We alloy nickel into the zinc (at about 10 – 15%) which achieves much greater levels of corrosion resistance.
 It creates a coating with over 10 times the performance of pure zinc.

 If you would like to find out more about zinc passivation services, then head to our website today.
 Alternatively, you can call to speak to a member of our helpful and friendly team.
+You may also be interest in our Passivation of Stainless Steel process

 If you have found this blog helpful, you may wish to read our previous blog on Cadmium Replacements.